-Here are the 14 best printers you can buy in the UK in 2016.
-Best value printers, best multifunction printers, best colour laser printers, best office printers.
+Here are the best printers you can buy in the UK in 2016.
+We've rounded up the best value printers, best multifunction printers, best laser printers and the best office printers.

-The latest printers aren't always the best printers.
-Some of the reviews you'll find below were written a long ago as 2013.
+The latest printers aren't always the best.
+Some of the reviews you'll find below were written as long ago as 2014.
 This doesn't mean you should discount them from your shortlist.
 Each and every printer here is available to buy in the UK today.
 We know because we checked.

 There's no single printer that will suit everyone so while the list below is ordered, it's best not to worry too much about the number beside it.
 We've mixed together home and business printers, multifunctions, colour and mono.
 They're all good printers.

 Your priorities and environment will determine which ones you discount, and which are best for you.
 With that in mind, here are a few tips on choosing the right printer.